Kandrianaha/holbertonschool-simple_shell/README.md

 ## Background Context
 This project will help you learn about:
 - How shells work, including process creation and management
-- The difference between functions and system calls
 - Manipulating the environment of the current process
 - Using the PATH to find programs
 - Executing programs with `execve`